GreptimeTeam/docs/docs/v0.7/en/user-guide/query-data/sql.md

 ### Align to specific timestamp

-The default alignment times are based on the current query timezone.
+The alignment times default based on the time zone of the current SQL client session.
 You can change the origin alignment time to any timestamp you want.
 For example, use `NOW` to align to the current time:

 ```sql